Category Archives: Internet

 Historical DNS Quirks

 I love understanding the background of how particular parts of Internet infrastructure evolved to be how they currently are and the particular quirks of history that shaped them that way.
-Last night’s spelunking was triggered by this tweet from @miekg: Calculating why there are 13 root nameservers, based on a pkt size of 512 b.
-My […]
+Last night’s spelunking was triggered by this tweet from @miekg: …which led him to write up his findings here.
+His maths was correct, in that you […]

 Also posted in Tech | Tagged , | Comments closed